Tennis: IOC President to meet Peng Shuai during the Beijing Olympics

 In recent weeks, Peng Shuai has made a few rare public appearances on highly supervised release.
 According to the IOC, she said she was “rejoicing to meet IOC President Thomas Bach and Athletes’ Commission President Emma Terho” and “following the Beijing Olympics closely”.

 On the sidelines of the Australian Open, the French n°1 Alizé Cornet gave some news.
 “I know from a reliable source that she is not in physical danger,” she explained.
-I’m worried about what she will become, how she will evolve after this.
+I’m worried regarding what she will become, how she will evolve following this.
 When will she be truly free?
 I know she’s pretty well.
 It’s not the big worry I had in November when I imagined her buried in a pit.
 We will say that his life is not in danger and given the circumstances, it is almost already reassuring. »

 China asks the United States to “stop disrupting” the Olympics…